What's happened?

 How we’re responding

-Given the wide range of potential short-term outcomes, we continue to take a long-term, valuation-based approach to managing the WS Aegon funds.
+Given the wide range of potential short-term outcomes, Aegon’s Portfolio Management team continues to take a long-term, valuation-based approach to the funds they manage.

 Market volatility can be a nerve-wracking experience, not just for investors but also for financial advisers managing their concerns.